Who were the rangatira who signed He Whakaputanga?

 As Vincent O’Malley writes, all but two of the 52 signatories came from Northland.
 “They represented a diverse range of communities, including rival hapū and tribal alliances that had recently been at war with one another.”
 They include well-known names and also rangatira well-known within their own hapū but less-known to the wider world.

-These rangatira owned ships, led war expeditions, provided for their people, traveled the world, met British monarchs, developed te reo Māori dictionaries, founded schools and churches, fought against the Crown, fought with the Crown, cultivated food, owned timber mills, wrote poetry, and much, much more.
+These rangatira owned ships, led war expeditions, provided for their people, traveled the world, met British monarchs, developed te reo Māori dictionaries, founded schools and churches, fought against the Crown, fought with the Crown, cultivated food, owned timber mills, wrote poetry, and much more.

 The final two rangatira to sign extended the reach of He Whakaputanga considerably.
 Te Hāpuku of Ngāti Te Whatuiāpiti in Hawke’s Bay signed the agreement during a visit to the Bay of Islands in September 1838.
 Te Wherowhero (later known as Pōtatau Te Wherowhero), a leading Waikato–Tainui rangatira and future Māori King, also signed through his kaituhi (scribe), Kahawai.

 As part of He Tohu and with the help of researchers and descendants, we undertook a significant amount of research to learn more about the rangatira who signed.
 The result was 53 short biographies, published in He Whakaputanga/The Declaration of Independence, 1835 by Bridget Williams Books, and as a He Whakaputanga Signatories database on NZHistory.
-The database is free to access online, and includes the biographies of each rangatira.
+The database is free to access online and includes the biographies of each rangatira.

-Further research will continue to yield more biographical details, so the identifications of those involved and the biographies represent ‘work in progress’.
+Further research will continue to yield more biographical details, so the identification of those involved and the biographies represent ‘work in progress’.
 They are offered with a view to increasing knowledge of He Whakaputanga and its participants, and to encourage further research.

 The biographies would not have been possible without the hard work of previous historians and researchers, the teams at BWB and NZHistory, and the generosity of descendants who shared their knowledge.
 Warm acknowledgement is also due to those of Ngāpuhi-nui-tonu who described their complex and illuminating histories before the Waitangi Tribunal.